Star Trek: Picard trailer -- possible reasons Captain Picard left Starfleet

-That's the question posed by the trailer for Star Trek: Picard, a new show that picks up the good captain's adventures years after we last saw Patrick Stewart take command of the USS Enterprise.
+That's the question posed by the new trailer for Star Trek: Picard, a show that picks up the good captain's adventures years after we last saw Patrick Stewart take command of the USS Enterprise.
 It's been exactly 25 years since Star Trek: The Next Generation ended, and nearly two decades since the last Star Trek movie with the TNG crew.
-The new trailer suggests Picard's career culminated in his leadership of a huge armada of starships.
+The trailer, which landed Thursday, suggests Picard's career culminated in his leadership of a huge armada of starships.
 But then he quit.

 Disclosure: CNET earns commissions from the services featured on this page.